IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Yang_Chen-Ning" target="_blank">Yang Chen-Ning</a>

->“I was lucky enough to attend a few lectures of S. S. Chern just before he retired from Berkeley in which he said that the cotangent bundle (differential forms) is the feminine side of analysis on manifolds, and the tangent bundle (vector fields) is the masculine side.
-From this perspective, Hamiltonian mechanics is the feminine side of classical physics, [and] its masculine side is Lagrangian mechanics.”

-― <a href="https://people.ucsc.edu/~rmont/" target="_blank">Richard Montgomery</a>

 >“Black holes ain't as black as they are painted.
 They are not the eternal prisons they were once thought.
 Things can get out of a black hole, both to the outside, and possibly to another universe.
 So if you feel you are in a black hole, don't give up.
 There's a way out.”

 >“We are just an advanced breed of monkeys on a minor planet of a very average star.
 But we can **understand the Universe**.
 That makes us something very special.”